 Language Models have been found to be very effective in several information retrieval tasks.
-In the Language Modeling approach, we measure relevance of a document to a topic by the probability of its generation from the topic model [11].
-One major assumption made in the unigram language modeling is the independence of all terms with respect to one another.
-This allows us to compute the probability of generation of a document as the product of probabilities of generation of each term in the document, as shown in the following equation:
+In the Language Modeling approach, we measure relevance of a document (or a query) to a topic by the probability of its generation from the topic model [12].
+One major assumption made in the unigram language modeling is the naïve Bayes' assumption of independence of all terms with respect to one another.
+This allows us to compute the probability of generation of a document D from a topic model M as the product of probabilities of generation of each term in the document, as shown in the following equation: